cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-bosh-from-scratch.md

 Run the following on your local machine.
 It only creates/modifies a `~/.chefbosh` folder and its contents.

+The `prepare_chef_deployer` script creates a `~/.chefbosh/bosh-aws-us-east-1` folder and a `~/.chefbosh/bosh-aws-us-east-1/config.yml` configuration file.
+The latter is used by bosh's `chef_deployer` CLI to locate and setup the BOSH VM.

 ```
 curl https://raw.github.com/drnic/bosh-getting-started/master/scripts/prepare_chef_deployer > /tmp/prepare_chef_deployer
 chmod 755 /tmp/prepare_chef_deployer